coveooss/uabot/Scenariodoc/events.md

-caseSearch | boolean | If the query comes from a Case Creation interface inputTitle | string | The title of the input that triggered the search if it was a case search customData | object | Custom data to be sent alongside the event.
+caseSearch | boolean | If the query comes from a Case Creation interface inputTitle | string | The title of the input that triggered the search if it was a case search customData | object | Custom data to be sent alongside the event. matchLanguage | boolean | If the query expression will be in the visit language.

 #### Example